On this dayJul 19, 1919

 In the summer of 1919, which later became known as "Red Summer," major cities across the U.S. were sites of racialized attacks on Black communities.
 These conflicts were often set off by white lynch mobs clashing with Black World War I veterans standing up to defend their communities.

 At the time, Washington, D.C.’s Black community was relatively prosperous and included many members of the military.
 As Black citizens realized the police were not going to protect them from the attacking mob, many took up arms in their own defense.
-By the third day of rioting, armed Black groups were confronting white mobs in shootouts and street fights.
-On the fourth day, federal troops were deployed to quell the violence and the riot ended.
+By the third day of the conflict, armed Black groups were confronting white mobs in shootouts and street fights.
+On the fourth day, federal troops were deployed to quell the violence.
 The conflict left nine people dead, 30 severely wounded, and 150 beaten.

 About EJI